henry2004y/VisAnaJulia/docs/src/man/guide.md

 2D streamline tracing is almost finished.
 3D streamline tracing is on the way.
 I need an adaptive step control integration scheme like rk45.

+In the future, the stream tracing should become a stand-alone package!

 ## Particle Tracing

 I have a plan of incorporating particle tracing into this module.
 WIP